pe8ter/pslint/README.md

 * `no-catch-expect`: Prevent calling Jasmine's `expect` and `expectAsync` functions within a `catch` block.
 If your tested code should throw an exception and you check that by calling `expect` within a `catch` block, then your test might incorrectly succeed if your tested code does not throw an exception.
 Using this rule forces you to move the `expect` _after_ the `catch` block.
 * `no-empty-imports`: Prevent `import` statements from not importing any symbols.
+* `require-component-view-encapsulation`: Require Angular components to declare view encapsulation.
+When using ahead-of-time compilation, you cannot override the default Emulated encapsulation option.
+If you want ShadowDom encapsulation you must remember to add this option to each component.
+This rule forces you to add a specific encapsulation option.

 ## Prerequisites